Everesh/odin-chess/help/input.md

 ### starting_position

-Only provided when the move could be performed by ultiple pieces When both parameters are required the column takes priority
+Only provided when the move could be performed by multiple pieces When both parameters are required the column takes priority

 ```